exabrial/redex-sm/readme.md

 When the sessionManager is asked to load a session, it first checks it's locally stored sessions.
 If it can't find the session, it attempts to retrieve it from Redis.

 At the end of the request this valve invokes `ImprovedRedissonSessionManager.requestComplete()`.
 The manager checks to see if the URI is on the ignore list.
-If it is not ignored, and a session is active, or a session creation cookie is being sent to the client, it creates a Redis transaction and sends all of the attributes to Redis to be stored as a `Hash`.
+If the request URL is not ignored, and a session is active, or a session creation cookie is being sent to the client, it creates a Redis transaction and sends all of the attributes to Redis to be stored as a `Hash` type.
 This batch includes a session eviction event to let other Tomcat servers know they need to evict their in-memory map of the user's session and so they'll be forced to retrieve a fresh copy of the session from Redis.

 ## Scalability